Bhai (TV series)

-Bhai (بھائی) is a Pakistani drama serial.
-It is aired by A-Plus Entertainment in Urdu language.
-It features Nauman Ijaz as a headstrong and troublemaker councillor of the mahallah for everyone be in the house or outside, with Affan Waheed and Maha Warsi in leading roles.
+Bhai (بھائی) is a Pakistani Urdu-language drama serial.
+It was aired by A-Plus Entertainment.
+It features Nauman Ijaz as a headstrong councillor of the mahallah who is a troublemaker for everyone be it in the house or outside, with Affan Waheed and Maha Warsi in leading roles.

 Plot

 The story revolves around the dominance of man in eastern culture.
 A man with power is destroying the life of his innocent siblings' relations and when falls himself in love, considers love as legal.